chrisharker9/Struct-NLNE-SBM/README.md

 # Structure of Nonlinear Node Embeddings in Stochastic Block Models
-Here we provide the source code to reproduce the experimental results contained in "Structure of Nonlinear Node Embeddings in Stochastic Block Models."
+This repository provides the source code to reproduce the experimental results contained in "Structure of Nonlinear Node Embeddings in Stochastic Block Models."

 # Requirements